-Microsoft has attempted to reduce the strain of rolling out Windows 10 - see here for more information on how to do this.
-But introducing the operating system across a large organisation is always going to be a tricky job.
-And costly too, whether it means updating existing systems or migrating as part of a hardware refresh, although Microsoft has made efforts to make sure the operating system works on older PCs too.
+Microsoft has attempted to reduce the strain of rolling out Windows 10.
+But introducing the operating system across a large organisation is always going to be a tricky and costly job.

 Costs for training staff should also be factored in, particularly for those moving from Windows 8.

 Of course, organisations shouldn’t wait too long before upgrading, at least not without other firm plans in place.
 The deadline for Windows 7 support is 14 January 2020.
 This might seem far off, but the migration process can often take 18 months, meaning that the cut-off point is closer than many might imagine.

 Then when you consider the chaos the WannaCry ransomware attack caused, targeting vulnerabilities in Windows XP, customers may want to get onto the latest version of the OS sooner rather than later.